This single-domed mosque is locally considered to be contemporary

 Jahan Ali architecture, commonly found in and around south-western part of

-These turrets end at the level of parapet walls and ribbed in typical Bengali Sultanate
+turrets end at the level of parapet walls and ribbed in typical Bengali Sultanate

 fashion.
 The façades are capped by curvilinear cornices of pre-Mughal type.
 Exterior

-the qibla wall; the central one is larger and the flanking ones narrower and
+in the qibla wall; the central one is larger and the flanking ones narrower and

-The mosque was partly restored and repaired by the Department of Archaeology, Bangladesh, and is now a protected monument.
+The mosque was restored and repaired by the Department of Archaeology, Bangladesh, and is now a protected monument.